Rhodiola rosea

 Rhodiola rosea as it relates to Chronic Pain in Health report: COMT and Chronic Pain Susceptibility

-Rhodiola rosea, also known as golden root or arctic root, is an adaptogenic herb that has been traditionally used in folk medicine to help combat stress, fatigue, and improve mental and physical performance.
+Rhodiola rosea, also known as golden root or arctic root, is an adaptogenic herb that has been traditionally used to help the body adapt to stress and improve physical and mental performance.
+In the context of chronic pain, Rhodiola rosea may offer some benefits due to its anti-inflammatory and analgesic properties.

-While more research is needed to fully understand the effects of Rhodiola rosea on chronic pain, preliminary studies suggest that it may offer a natural and potentially effective option for managing pain and improving quality of life for individuals with chronic pain conditions.
+Overall, while more research is needed to fully understand the effects of Rhodiola rosea on chronic pain, its anti-inflammatory, analgesic, stress-reducing, and energy-boosting properties make it a promising natural supplement for individuals looking for alternative ways to manage their chronic pain.

 Supplements for Chronic Pain